joekarl/swift_handmade_hero/README.md

 ####IMPORTANT

 I removed Casey's platform-independent game code from this repository.
-At the moment that is just handmade.cpp and handmade.h and handmade_platform.h.
+At the moment that is just handmade.cpp and handmade.h and handmade_platform.h and handmade_intrinsics.h.

 Once you clone or update from this repository, copy over the handmade .cpp/.h files from Casey's source code into the handmadeSrc folder (don't copy the platform layer files, just the platform independent files).

-This repository works with Casey's handmade .cpp/.h files from handmade_hero_030_source.
+This repository works with Casey's handmade .cpp/.h files from handmade_hero_033_source.

 ####Author